-Many bus drivers discussed the issues that are caused be flagged stops.
+Many bus drivers discussed the issues that are caused by the existing flagged stops.
 While flagged stops were implemented to allow those with physical disabilities to board the bus where they are best able to, this also adds complications.
 Any rider can flag down a bus to stop and different bus drivers approach this mandate differently.
 Some stop only where there is a safe place to pull over to the side, while some will allow boardings anywhere along the route.
 This does not send a consistent message to riders who expect to be able to board anywhere along routes.
 Additionally, riders will flag stops where convenient to them, sometimes having a bus stop multiple times within a quarter mile stretch.
-Multiple stops where one stop could serve multiple individuals adds to the drive time of routes and can effect on-time performance.
+Multiple stops where one stop could serve multiple individuals adds to the drive time of routes and can negatively effect on-time performance.

 It is recommended that the M Transit System transition to fixed, signed stops.
-This would include assessing safety along routes to identify stop locations and implementing policies about stop locations, i.e. nearside, farside, midblock, and distance between stops.
+This would include assessing safety along routes to identify stop locations and implementing policies about stop locations, i.e. nearside, far side, midblock, and setting a standard distance between stops.